Colleges for Music Production in the U.S.

 Associate's Degree in Music Production

 Coursework in associate's degree programs focuses on the technical skills involved in audio production.
 Classes in business management and copyright law are typically included.
 Students complete general education requirements in math, social sciences and the humanities.
-Some programs allow students to earn credit from internships.
+Some programs allow students to earn credit from internships, and programs may culminate in the student creating a portfolio.
 It takes two years to complete most associate's degree programs, but some programs are offered on an accelerated schedule that allows full-time students to finish in one year.
 A high school diploma or the equivalent is required for admission.
+Core courses could include:

 Bachelor's Degree in Music Production

-Bachelor's degree programs offer many of the same technical courses as associate's degree programs, but usually offer more opportunities to develop a specialty or to take advanced production courses.
-A 4-year degree program explores concepts in sound synthesis, studio techniques, management, harmony and analysis.
+Bachelor's degree programs offer many of the same technical courses that associate's degree programs do, but usually offer more opportunities to develop a specialty or to take advanced production courses.
 Prospective music producers may complete an internship and capstone project.
+A 4-year degree program explores concepts in:

 Related to Music Production Colleges